Château de Monte-Cristo

 The Château de Monte-Cristo is a writer's house museum located at Le Port-Marly in the Yvelines department of northern France.
-It was originally built as a residence for Alexandre Dumas, père.
+It was originally built as a residence for writer Alexandre Dumas.

 History

-The château was designed by the architect Hippolyte Durand and built between 1844 and 1847.
-Dumas named it after one of his most successful novels, The Count of Monte Cristo (French: Le Comte de Monte-Cristo), which was completed in 1844.
+The château was designed by the architect Hippolyte Durand and built between 1844 and 1847 for writer Alexandre Dumas, at the cost of 500,000 francs.
+Dumas named it after his novel, The Count of Monte Cristo (1844).
+He called the château his personal "paradise on earth".

-Durand also designed a writing studio on the grounds, which Dumas named the Château d'If after another setting from the same novel.
-In 1848, short of money, Dumas had to sell the property.
+In 1848, short of money, Dumas sold the property for 31,000 francs.

-The château fell into disrepair by the 1960s.
-It was later restored with the patronage of King Hassan II of Morocco, who financed the restoration of its Moorish room.
+Between 1954 and 1964, the château was the site of the British School of Paris.
+It fell into disrepair, and in 1969, its owners applied to replace the château with 400 flats.
+The local authority bought and renovated the property.
 Since 1994, the two châteaux and gardens have been restored.
 The entire property is operated as a public historic museum memorializing Dumas.

+Architecture

+The château is Neo-Renaissance in style, with three storeys.
+Its façades are decorated with floral motifs, angels, and musical instruments, with a sculpture of a historical writer above each ground-floor window.
+Dumas' family shield appears above the main door.

+Among its rooms is the Moors Salon, restored by Hassan II of Morocco.
+In the garden is a Neo-Gothic pavilion, which Dumas used as a writing office and named the Château d'If, after another setting from The Count of Monte Cristo.